nanograv/holodeck/docs/source/getting_started.rst

 Here :math:`S_{\!F}` is a source/sink function that can account for the creation or destruction of binaries.

 We consider the standard semi-analytic model (SAM) formalism of MBH binary populations [Sesana2008]_, [Chen2019]_.
-In this style of calculation, $F$ is determined in a region of parameter space that can be observed/estimated, and this is evolved to find the distribution in a different region of parameter space that is of interest.
+In this style of calculation, :math:`F` is determined in a region of parameter space that can be observed/estimated, and this is evolved to find the distribution in a different region of parameter space that is of interest.
 In practice, the observed parameter space is galaxies and galaxy mergers, and the parameter space of interest is closely separated MBH binaries that could be GW detectable.
 Thus we assume that all binary 'formation' is encapsulated from binaries moving from one part of parameter space (i.e. large separations and redshifts) to other parts of parameter space (i.e. smaller separations and redshifts), and we set :math:`S_{\!F} = 0`.

 We will express the distribution function as a product of a mass function, and a pair fraction: